tari-project/tari/RFC/src/RFC-0201_TariScript.md

 A major issue with many Mimblewimble extension schemes is that miners are able to cut-through UTXOs if an output is spent in the same block it was created.
 Tari_script with its script offset will stop cut-through completely as it currently works.
 It will still allow pruning thou.
 Cut-through is still possible if the original owner participates.
 Example Alice, pays Bob, who pays Carol.
 Cut-through can happen only if Alice and Carol negotiate a new transaction.

 This will ensure that the original owner is happy with the spending the transaction to a new party, eg verified the spending conditions like a script.
+And that we don't spend any script without verifying its spending conditions.

 ### Script lock key generation